codebug-nc/NCWD-2E/README.md

-# NashWD-1E
-Adding CSS to your Dream Vacation Site
+# Style Up your Dream Vacation Website!

-## Style it up!

 #### Now let's make your webpage a little fancy
 > Below are some suggestions.
 If you want to come up with more styles on your own, feel free!